Ranxin2023/NLP_Demo/readme.md

 2. **Learnable Positional Embedding**

 Instead of using sin/cos, we just define a **trainable embedding matrix**:
+$$
 PositionEmbedding=Embedding(position_id)
+$$
+Each position has a corresponding learnable vector, like word embeddings.

+📈 **Properties**:
+- Flexible, task-adaptive
+- Requires learning
+- **Doesn't generalize** to longer sequences than seen during training

 3. **Relative Positional Encoding**